 For the people living with advanced stages, silky or satin material gently stroked down the cheek or brushing hair with a soft brush also helps a person to relax before drifting off into sleep.

 We have 33 bedrooms, most with en-suites.
-Four have a lounge and TV area and one has a separate adjoining lounge.
+Three have a lounge and TV area (rooms 1, 7 and 25) and one (room 12) has a separate adjoining lounge.